 Takeaways

-Blogging isn’t dead…at all!
+Blogging isn’t dead… at all!
 The only true thing is that the definition of blogging is constantly changing, as are search engine algorithms.
 Blogging is a marketing tool that isn’t going anywhere anytime soon.
-Your blog is the only content you truly own, so don’t fall into the digital marketing myth that blogging is dead!
+Your blog is the only content you truly own.
+Don’t fall into the digital marketing myth that blogging is dead!